-For 2015, Providence College was ranked second among regional universities in the North by U.S. News & World Report.
-The Providence College Studio Arts program leads to a Bachelor of Arts, and students who select a concentration in photography are pushed to pursue creative limits while also learning the technical side of photography.
-Graduates receive extensive classmate and faculty critiques and are given the chance to publicly exhibit their work.
+For 2020, Providence College was ranked #1 among regional universities in the North by U.S. News & World Report.
+The Providence College Studio Arts program offers a Bachelor of Arts with a concentration in photography.
+Students learn the technical side of photography through hands-on training, and they receive extensive classmate and faculty critiques.
+They're also given the chance to publicly exhibit their work.

-John Brown University (JBU) was ranked first (tie) among regional universities in the South by U.S. News & World Report for 2015.
-Those in the Bachelor of Science in Photography program take classes in design, darkroom, social documentary and commercial photography.
-Students from John Brown have gone on to careers in such fields as fashion, event and crime scene photography.
+John Brown University (JBU) was ranked tied at #11 among regional universities in the South by U.S. News & World Report for 2020, and #15 among best value schools.
+Students in the Bachelor of Science in Photography program take classes in design, darkroom, social documentary, and commercial photography.
+Students from John Brown have gone on to careers in such fields as fashion, event, and crime scene photography.

 Central Washington University in Ellensburg, Washington

 Central Washington University was ranked #55 by U.S. News & World Report in its 2020 listing of best regional universities in the West, and #21 in the listing of top public schools.
 Undergraduates can earn a bachelor's degree in art or studio art with a photography emphasis.
 Graduate students can pursue a Master in Fine Arts in photography.
 The school features studio facilities for traditional black and white, digital and studio lighting, and 19th-century processes.
 Students must own either a 35mm film camera or a digital SLR camera, depending on what is appropriate for their program.
 Graduate students have 24-hour access to their own art studios.

 Here's a list of 7 additional schools that offer programs with a photography major:

 |Columbia College||Columbia, MO||Offers a Bachelor of Arts in art with a photography concentration|

 |Grand Valley State University||Allendale, MI||Offers photography students the opportunity to participate in a Photography and Art Desert Southwest Workshop class, traveling to various locations in the American Southwest|